 About the Journal

-The Clinical Sociology Review (CSR) was the official journal of the Clinical Sociology Association.
-It first was published in 1982 and the final issue, Volume 16, was published in 1998.
-The 16 volumes are all available on Wayne State University’s website at https://digitalcommons.wayne.edu/csr/ The new CSR is being published by UJ Press and the current issue is available at https://journals.uj.ac.za/index.php/csr
+The CSR was the official journal of the Clinical Sociology Association.
+It first was published in 1982, and the final issue, Volume 16, was published in 1998.
+The 16 volumes are all available on Wayne State University’s website at https://digitalcommons.wayne.edu/csr/.
+The relaunch of the CSR started with volume 17.
+The new CSR is published by UJ Press and is available at https://journals.uj.ac.za/index.php/csr.

-The Clinical Sociology Review publishes contributions in three main sections: History of Clinical Sociology, Articles, and Resources.
-The History section has articles about the history of the field as well as introductory pieces to past publications written by clinical sociologists.
-The Articles section contains short and long submissions such as research articles; essays; discussions of teaching or training; and discussions of intervention work.
+Contributions are welcome to the journal’s three sections: The History of Clinical Sociology, Articles and Resources.
+The History section contains articles about the field's history and introductory pieces to historical publications by clinical sociologists.
+The Articles section contains short and long submissions such as research articles, essays, teaching or training discussions, and intervention work.
 The Resources section can include many kinds of submissions.
-It could, for instance, provide reviews of one or more films or books as well as invited pieces about clinical sociology membership organizations, programs or services (such as program accreditation or individual certification).
+It could, for instance, provide reviews of one or more films or books as well as invited pieces about clinical sociology membership organizations, programs, teaching/training or services (such as program accreditation or individual certification).

 Author’s Fees